-As shown in the previous section, our estimates indicate that fiscal policy reacts to primary balance and debt levels in a stabilizing manner.
+As shown in the previous section, our estimates indicate that fiscal policy reacts in a stabilizing manner to the levels of the primary balance and of the debt.
 These results are robust to the changes examined in Table 1 (Section 4).
-Moreover, if we allow for different values of φ_p and φ_d , depending on whether cyclical conditions are favourable or adverse, the two sets of parameters do not significantly differ (see Table 3 in Section 6).
+Moreover, if we allow for different values of $\phi{pb}$ and $\phi_d$ , depending on whether cyclical conditions are favourable or adverse, the two sets of parameters do not significantly differ (see Table 3 in Section 6).

 In Table 2, we split our sample period in the three sub-periods 1988-92, 1993-97 and 1998-2006, presenting for robustness the estimates both for the base model and for the model in which Eq.
-(1a) is applied to all observations.
+[1a] is applied to all observations.